 The Company pays a 3% finder's fee on exploration expenditures, in quarterly installments, to a non-related party.
 On commercial production as defined in the 2011 Agreement with Patriot Gold, a fee of up to US\$15 per troy ounce of gold produced and up to US\$0.35 per troy ounce of silver produced is payable to this non-related party.
 The fee can be purchased by the Company for US\$2.4 million.
-As of September 30, 2015, the Company has recorded expenses to date of US\$729,752 regarding finder's fees.
+As of March 31, 2016, the Company has recorded expenses to date of US\$729,752 regarding finder's fees.
 Included in this figure is a provision for US\$103,258 estimated to settle any obligations before commercial production commences.
-It is expected that payment will be made to the non-related party before the end of the next calendar year.